AllenNeuralDynamics/aind-file-standards/file_formats/ecephys.md

 # Standards on electrophysiology acquisition

 Version: 0.0.1

+## Introduction

+This document describes the standards for the acquisition of electrophysiology data in the Allen Institute for Neural Dynamics, which primarily consists of extracellular electrophysiology signals acquired using Neuropixels probes.

-## Acquisition/Raw Data Format
+## Raw Data Format

 Following SciComp standards, ecephys data from experiments should be saved to the "ecephys" modality folder.

+### File format

-The **primary data format** is a folder produced by the Open Ephys GUI (version>=0.6.0), which is organized as outlined in the official [Open Ephys Documentation](https://github.com/open-ephys/gui-docs/blob/b608d57a155b5af86f39048238492728fcd4e161/source/User-Manual/Recording-data/Binary-format.rst).
+The raw data format is a folder produced by the Open Ephys GUI (version>=0.6.0) in binary format and is organized as outlined in the official [Open Ephys Documentation](https://github.com/open-ephys/gui-docs/blob/b608d57a155b5af86f39048238492728fcd4e161/source/User-Manual/Recording-data/Binary-format.rst).

 ### Application notes

-[example SpikeInterface script]
+The raw data can be directly read using the [open-ephys-python-tools](https://github.com/open-ephys/open-ephys-python-tools) or the [SpikeInterface](https://spikeinterface.readthedocs.io/en/latest/index.html) package.

-### Relationship to aind-data-schema Session
+### Relationship to aind-data-schema

-[how key metadata is related to files in the format - e.g. "this fluorophore/wavelength corresponds to channel0.zarr"]
+The `rig.json` will contain relevant metadata from the Open Ephys settings, such as the probe names and serial numbers.

+### File Quality Assurance and Assumptions

+The electrophysiology data is visually inspected during the experiments.
+In addition, after a session is acquired, a quality control report is generated using the [aind-ephys-rig-qc](https://github.com/AllenNeuralDynamics/aind-ephys-rig-qc) `generate_qc_report` function.
+This report is used to assess the quality of the data and to identify potential issues with the acquisition, including timestamps misalignments, abnormal noise levels and power spectra, and excessive drift.

 ## Primary Data Format

+### File format

 Before the data is uploaded to the cloud, it undergoes a data transformation to compress the raw data using the [aind-data-transformation](https://github.com/AllenNeuralDynamics/aind-data-transformation).